 I trained in theatrical storytelling as a director and dramaturg at Boston University’s theater conservatory.
 I spent more than a decade in New York theater working with playwrights to develop new stories and ensembles to tell them in interactive ways.

 I returned to writing when the Gielgud Fellowship gave me access to the Folger Shakespeare Library.
 Reading Shakespeare’s sources prompted me to write Margaret I, a play which used the women of the Henry VI plays to explore attitudes towards women and power.
-I’ve continued to write about women in history, including Ask a Badass.
+I’ve continued to write about women in history, including historical advice column Ask a Badass.